merchise/xotl.tools/docs/source/xoutil/params.rst

    :members: Coercer, TypeCheck, NoneOrTypeCheck, CheckAndCast, LogicalCheck,
              SafeCheck, MultiCheck

+.. todo:: All previous members are moved to `monads` or `cl` modules.

 Because the nature of this tool, the term "parameter" will be used in this documentation to reference those of the represented client function, and the term "argument" for referencing those pertaining to `ParamManager`:class: